 Document Library Pro: The best WordPress download manager plugin

-The Document Library Pro plugin makes it easy to add downloadable files and display them in a searchable table.
+The Document Library Pro plugin makes it easy to add downloadable files and display them in a searchable table or grid layout.
 The best part is that you can use it to list all sorts of downloadable files, including:

 - Downloadable audio files, lectures, and music.